 Classroom Organization That Builds Community (Not Just a Pretty Room)

-For almost 20 years, I dreamed about the theme of my classroom from the moment school let out.
+For almost 20 years, I started dreaming about my classroom the minute school let out.

 Here’s what took me years to fully realize:

-Many classrooms are beautifully organized and adorned with charts and posters—but not functional for students.
+Many classrooms are beautifully organized… but not functional for students.

 That’s the real problem.

 When classroom organization is designed primarily for the teacher, students stay dependent.
 Materials are placed for adult convenience.
-Routines rely on reminders.
-The room works best when the teacher is directing every move.
+Routines rely on constant reminders.
+Teachers repeat directions.
+Systems only work when the teacher is directing every move.

 They’re in someone else’s room.